 How technology can solve the pervasive problem of unnecessary surgery

-“How many procedures has this surgeon performed?”
+“How many procedures has this surgeon avoided?“

-For someone trying to choose a physician to perform a joint or hip replacement, bariatric surgery or spinal fusion, that question may seem like a natural starting point.
+For someone trying to choose a physician to perform a joint or hip replacement, bariatric surgery or spinal fusion, a natural question would be “How many procedures has this surgeon performed?”
 But a better question is: “How many procedures has this surgeon avoided?”

 This is an important query because too often, Americans with chronic ailments receive unnecessary, invasive screenings and procedures that do little to help them while ratcheting up anxiety, pain, risks, and costs.